osg-htc/user-school-2018/docs/curriculum/detailed-schedule.md

 # 2017 OSG User School Schedule

-The schedule is in progress at this time.
+Schedule subject to change prior to the start of the school.

-All events happen in the Computer Sciences building (1210 West Dayton Street), Room 1240, except when shown <span class="hi">in orange</span> below.
+All events happen in the Computer Sciences building (1210 West Dayton Street), Room 1240, except when noted otherwise.

 ## Sunday, 16 July 2017